EpicNeco/Lemonyde/README.md

 — they're versioned as a set, and mixing versions across them is the most common cause of build errors in gtk4-rs projects.

-**If `cargo build` fails for you**, please paste me the error — this was hand-verified but not compiled end-to-end in the environment it was written in (which was stuck on an old Rust toolchain that predates some of gtk4-rs's current dependencies), so there's a real chance of a small fix needed for your exact toolchain/crate versions.

 ## About Sober's first-run wizard